 In 2010, the coalition Government reversed the classification of gardens as brownfield sites to prevent the growing occurrence of ‘garden grabbing’ for development.

-However, this didn't signify a nationwide moratorium on the development of garden plots and depending on each local council's allocation of land and the availability of other brownfield sites suitable for housing, planning permission may still be sought and granted on a garden plot.
-The best course of action is to contact your local planning office for information in your area.
+However, this didn’t signify a nationwide moratorium on the development of garden plots and depending on each local council’s allocation of land and the availability of other brownfield sites suitable for housing, planning permission may still be sought and granted on a garden plot.
+There have also been some legal challenges and High Court decisions clarifying the extent of the reclassification.
+The best course of action is to contact your local planning office for information about practice your area.

 If you are able to build in your garden and can arrange the finance, you could even stay in your current house while you build the new one.